 They will gain experience working directly with patients at WCM-Q’s clinical affiliate Hamad Medical Corporation, and they will also have the opportunity to work at NewYork Presbyterian/Weill Cornell Medical Center in New York City, one of the world’s foremost university hospitals.

-If successful in their training they will then receive a US Cornell medical degree.
+If successful in their training they will then receive a Cornell University medical degree.